-Sands Lake is small (104 acres) natural environment lake located North of the Floyd Chain of Lakes (Figure 5.15).
+Sands Lake is a small (104 acres) natural environment lake located North of the Floyd Chain of Lakes (Figure 5.15).
 Sands is classified as a shallow lake, with a maximum depth of 11 feet and a natural wetland fringe around the edge.
 Sands Lake is land locked, with no significant surface inlets or outlets.
-Water quality in Sands Lake is marginal, with a 20-year summer average phosphorous concentration of 30 μ g/L and a secchi depth of 9.5ft.
-Aquatic plant growth is dense throughout, but especially so in depths less than 5ft.
+Water quality in Sands Lake is marginal, with a 20-year summer average Phosphorus concentration of $30 \mu g/L$ and a Secchi Depth of 9.5ft.
+Aquatic plant growth is dense throughout, but especially in depths less than 5ft.